The Fallacy of Full-Time Christian Work

-We have incorrectly elevated the roll of the vocational Christian worker to be more holy and committed than the person who is serving in other arenas.
-Yet the call to any workplace is as important as any other calling.
+We have incorrectly elevated the role of the Christian worker to be more holy and committed than the person who is serving in a more secular environment.
+Yet the call to the secular workplace is as important as any other calling.
 God has to have His people in every sphere of life.
 Otherwise, many would never come to know Him because they would be separated from society.

+We are all in missions.
+Some are called to foreign lands.
+Some are called to the jungles of the workplace.
 Wherever you are called, serve the Lord in that place.
-Let Him demonstrate His power through your life so that others might experience Him through you today.
+Let Him demonstrate His power through your life so that others might experience Him through you today and see your vocation as worship to His glory.

 Please register for a free account to view this content